This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A sexually transmitted disease (STD) is an infection caused by bacteria or a virus.
-It is also known as a sexually transmitted infection.
+A sexually transmitted disease (STD) is also called a sexually transmitted infection (STI).
+An STD is an infection caused by bacteria or a virus.
 STDs are spread by oral, genital, or anal sex.
-Some examples of STDs include chlamydia, syphilis, and gonorrhea.
-HIV and viral hepatitis are the most common sexually transmitted infections.
+Some examples of STDs include HIV, chlamydia, syphilis, herpes, and gonorrhea.
+An STD can lead to cancer and infertility.

 Prevent the spread of an STD:

-Ask your child's primary healthcare provider for more information about the following safe sex practices:
+Ask your child's healthcare provider for more information about the following safe sex practices:

-- Avoid infected partners: Your child should not have sex with anyone who has an STD.
+- Your child should not have sex with someone who has an STD.
 This includes oral and anal sex.

-- Condoms: Have your child use a latex condom every time he has sex.
+- Encourage your child to use condoms.
+Have your child use a latex condom every time he has sex.
 Tell him to use a new condom each time.

-- Vaccines: Vaccines may help to prevent your child's risk of some STDs.
-Ask your child's primary healthcare provider for more information on vaccines for STDs.
+- Get your child vaccinated.
+Vaccines may help prevent your child's risk of some STDs.
+Your child should get vaccinated against hepatitis B and the human papilloma virus (HPV).
+Ask your child's healthcare provider for more information on vaccines for STDs.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.